-A.2.2.18 Use of receivers that determine their position by analyzing satellite signals are allowed (GPS).
-Use of any electronic device capable of two-way communication is not allowed. (iPad, tablets, mobile phones etc.).
+- A.2.2.18 Use of receivers that determine their position by analyzing satellite signals are allowed (GPS).
+Use of any electronic device capable of two-way communication is not allowed (iPad, tablets, mobile phones etc.).
+Equipment showing maps below scale 1:500.000 or enable plotting competition route is not allowed.
+Mobile equipment is not allowed to show any maps.
 Any electronic equipment and autopilots could be sealed and shall not be used during the competition except in case of emergency.
-Any broken seals could result in disqualification of the competitor.
+Any broken seals could result in disqualification of the competitor. - A.2.2.19 Competitor must declare type of equipment mentioned in A.2.2.18 in entry form (including fixed installed equipment).
+For rental aircraft the declaration is made by the organizer.